quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 extensions ({{!EXTENDED-CONNECT=RFC9220}}, {{!H3_PRIORITIZATION=RFC9218}}, and
 {{!H3-DATAGRAM=RFC9297}}).

-The schema namespace `http` is defined, containing the category `h3`; see
+The event schema namespace `http` is defined, containing the category `h3`; see
 {{schema-def}}.
-In this category multiple events derive from the qlog abstract Event class ({{Section 7 of QLOG-MAIN}}), each extending the "data" field and defining their "name" field and semantics.
+In this category multiple events derive from the qlog abstract Event class ({{Section 7 of QLOG-MAIN}}),  each extending the "data" field and defining their "name" field values and semantics

 {{h3-events}} summarizes the name value of each event type that is defined in this specification.
 Some event data fields use complex datastructures.
 These are